ay0408/EnhancedDOSS/README.md

 ・Applying the (idea of enhanced) DOSS to private selection tasks.

+・Developing methods for handling dependencies between information in different dimensions.

 ## Note

 For details of our methods and discussion, please see our paper entitled "Differentially Private Mechanisms Using Enhanced Direction-Oriented Smooth Sensitivity" (https://doi.org/10.1109/CCWC67433.2026.11393770) presented at IEEE CCWC 2026.